prasoonsoni/JuXtaPrice/README.md

 1. Python Selenium
 2. Android studio for App Development
 3. NG Rock for deployment

-## **NOTE**
-**we are using ngrok as backend, which is running on one of our local systems.
-So there might be some downtimes because of CPU throttle, as we couldn't get access to online server, we are relying on it. and _ngrok resets itself every two hours._**

 ## Challenges we ran into
 Web scrapping and deployment to get API was very challenging.